turkeylurkey/lmp-multimodules/testCases/README.md

     - when you press Enter, the `HeightsBeanIT.java` tests should be skipped.

 6. Adding a new dependency to the pom.xml of an upstream module.
-This should trigger recompiling any classes that failed to compile.
+This should trigger recompiling any classes that failed to compile in upstream modules, then compiling the entire current module and all downstream modules.

     For example
     - Add the following to `jar/src/main/java/io/openliberty/guides/multimodules/lib/Converter.java`.
 Notice the compilation error.